nicolaigj/booster2024/presentation.md

 # Nicolai Gjellestad

-### Working with Lyll and Nicode
+### Lyll and Nicode
 ![Lyll width:300px height:auto](./assets/lyll.svg)
 <!---
 - I'm Nicolai, married, two children and a cat
 - CTO in Lyll, which is a digital marketing startup
 - Consultant at Nicode, which is my own company
 - This talk is about my path into leadership roles
-- All the mistakes I made
+- I don't have any formal leadership training
-- Lessons I have learned
+- Lessons I have learned and mistakes I've made
 - What I have discovered to be important in leadership
 --->